galaxyproject/training-material/RNA-Seq/RNA-Seq-hands-on.md

 - Re-run **FastQC** and inspect the differences.

-**Step 2: Mapping of the reads with TopHat**
+**Step 2: Mapping of the reads with TopHat2**

 - Annoying but necessary: Before continuing with the mapping step, change the file type of the FASTQ files to *fastqsanger*.
 This signals that the FASTQ contains Sanger-scaled quality values. **TopHat2** will otherwise not be able to accept the files for input!
 This can be done by clicking on the pencil item of the dataset (edit attributes) →  Datatype →  select fastqsanger

-- If you want **TopHat** to take advantage from already known reference gene annotations, make sure that the data is available in your current Galaxy history.
+- If you want **TopHat2** to take advantage from already known reference gene annotations, make sure that the data is available in your current Galaxy history.
 For this exercise, please import the Ensembl gene annotation for [dm3.ensGene.gtf](https://www.googledrive.com/host/0B9urRnOAUUI8Tml0MzBabEE5MUU) by right-clicking →  copy link location and paste the link in Galaxy →  Upload File from your computer →  paste/fetch data →  start.

 - Run **TopHat2** with the two trimmed FASTQ files as input for forward and reverse reads as your reads are from a paired-end sequencing run.
 Align the reads to the Drosophila dm3 genome.
 The fragment size is 200 and the read length is 37, so why is 125 a good value for the mean inner distance?
 How do you know the fragment size (Hint: Go to the GEO entry of your data set, browse to the SRA entry of your sample and explore the library information)?

   Enable the *Coverage Search* for novel splice junctions to increase sensitivity.
-Also enable *Use Own Junctions*, *Use Gene Annotation Model* and select the appropriate *Gene Model Annotations* (dm3.ensGene.gtf) for your organism to enable the transcriptome alignment of **TopHat**.
+Also enable *Use Own Junctions*, *Use Gene Annotation Model* and select the appropriate *Gene Model Annotations* (dm3.ensGene.gtf) for your organism to enable the transcriptome alignment of **TopHat2**.

-  The TopHat algorithm splits reads into segments to map the reads across splice junctions.
+  The **TopHat2** algorithm splits reads into segments to map the reads across splice junctions.
 The default minimum length of read segments is 25, but a value of 18 seems to be a more appropriate value for this input data.
 Why?

-**Step 3: Inspecting the TopHat results**
+**Step 3: Inspecting the TopHat2 results**

 - **TopHat2** returns a bam file with the mapped reads and three bed files containing splice junctions, insertions and deletions.

 - The exercise of step 2 worked for you?
 Fine!
 However the dataset might be a little too small to get you a good impression of how real data looks like.
-Please therefore import all the files from tophat2 outputs into your history by right-clicking →  copy link location and paste the link in Galaxy →  Upload File from your computer →  paste/fetch data →  start.
+Please therefore import all the files from **TopHat2** outputs into your history by right-clicking →  copy link location and paste the link in Galaxy →  Upload File from your computer →  paste/fetch data →  start.

       - [GSM461177_untreat_paired_chr4.bam](https://www.googledrive.com/host/0B9urRnOAUUI8ZW5VWnRhUzNqUGc)
       - [GSM461177_untreat_paired_deletions_chr4.bed](https://www.googledrive.com/host/0B9urRnOAUUI8bHpSRW5ZUlR6S0k)